 - It can stay in for up to 5-10 years.

 - If inserted after the age of 40, it may stay in place until the menopause.

-- The IUD does not protect against sexually transmitted infections (STIs).
-By using condoms as well as the IUD, you'll help to protect yourself against STIs.
+- It does not protect against sexually transmitted infections (STIs).